zondiMaqina/knight_travails/README.md

 ## Discoveries

-It turns out for `Hash.new` i can use any Data Type even arrays themselves (coordinates)

-`hash = {[0, 0] => 'data'}`
+It turns out for `Hash.new` i can use any Data Type even arrays themselves (coordinates) `hash = {[0, 0] => 'data'}`

+> [!
+WARNING]
+> I myself can't even understand some of the code i wrote here